 We provide free client support services to qualified patients statewide who desire a peaceful, humane death, as well as those who want the option of using the Washington Death With Dignity Act.
 We are the only organization in Washington that offers personal presence at the time of a Death With Dignity death.

 We created and helped lead the coalition (Yes! on I-1000) that passed Initiative 1000, the Death With Dignity Act, with nearly 60% of the vote and in all but nine counties, making Washington the second state to legalize the option of physician aid in dying.

 We steward, protect, and uphold the law.
 We created what is widely acknowledged to be the best advance directive packet (living will and durable power of attorney for health care) in Washington and have distributed it at no charge to thousands of individual.
-We encourage advance planning and set a new standard in Washington for advance planning documents with our Compassion & Choices of Washington Advance Directive, and the Physician Orders for Life-Sustaining Treatment (POLST) form, both of which we distribute at no charge.
+We encourage advance planning and set a new standard in Washington for advance planning documents with our End of Life Washington Advance Directive, and the Physician Orders for Life-Sustaining Treatment (POLST) form, both of which we distribute at no charge.
 We created the first Alzheimer’s and Dementia Mental Health Advance Directive.

 Recent Successes and Current Challenges

 Since the enactment of the Washington Death With Dignity Act, we have flawlessly implemented the law, upheld qualified patients' rights to use it, and protected it from hostile legislative efforts.
 Our client support volunteers have empowered hundreds of people to make informed end-of-life decisions and then ensured their choices are honored, whether they wish to use the Death With Dignity Act or not.
 The past year we supported 96% of the people who used the Death with Dignity Act in our state.